-3.2 Appropriate Workforce
+4.2 | Appropriate Workforce

 SVC (and Innovate Trust as the employers of SVC staff) will operate a rigorous staff and volunteer selection recruitment process.
 Prerequisite for all staff and volunteers working with children will include satisfactory written references from two known referees for a minimum of 2 years.
 Also in line with the Safeguarding Vulnerable Groups Act 2006 Disclosure and Barring Service (DBS) checks will be completed.
 All SVC volunteers working with children must obtain an enhanced DBS certificate with a children's barred list check.

-3.3 Training
+4.3 Training

 SVC will ensure that specific child protection training on recognition of abuse and reporting procedures will be available for all staff and volunteers.
-This will include online safety.

-3.4 Use of Photographic/Filming
+4.4 Use of Photographic/Filming

-SVC staff, volunteers and trustees are not to take pictures or film any child on the SVC projects without permission from the child's parent/quardian/ careers.
+SVC staff, volunteers and trustees are not to take pictures or film any child on the SVC projects without permission from the child's parent/guardian/ carers.